-Applicants must pay 25% of the Tax Credit Servicing Fee to CHFA upon the issuance of the 42(m) letter by CHFA.
-The balance of the fee must be paid at the earlier of the construction loan closing or the close of syndication.
-Adjustments to this payment schedule will be considered on a case by case basis, however, 8609s will not be issued until the fee is paid in full.
+Applicants must pay the tax credit servicing fee at the earlier of the construction loan closing or the close of syndication, or prior to issuance of a final ELIHC.
+Adjustments to this payment schedule may be considered on a case by case basis, however, 8609s will not be issued until the fee is paid in full.